Real TestoFuel review – Homemade TestoFuel smoothie

 |Oyster Extract||100 mg|

-1: D-aspartic acid (DAA): DAA probably sounds familiar since its bragged to be a T booster in the body building community.
-The first clinical studies done DAA wrongly claimed it as a almighty T booster.
+1: D-aspartic acid (DAA): DAA probably sounds familiar since its bragged to be a T booster in the bodybuilding community.
+The first clinical studies done DAA wrongly claimed it as an almighty T booster.
 Those first studies were sponsored by DADAVIT®, a DAA manufacturer which claimed DAA increased T production.
 Afterwards, more independent research was done on the D-Aspartic Acid to see whether it’s truly the next great thing.
 The first study, by Willoughby et al., showed that 28 days of supplementation with DAA did not change testosterone levels at all.
-The subjects body would actually fight against an increase of DAA by producing more oxydase enzyme, rendering it ineffective.
+The subject’s body would actually fight against an increase of DAA by producing more oxidase enzyme, rendering it ineffective.
 We now know DAA is not the best ingredient to use, but supplement companies keep using the old studies to promote their ineffective DAA products.

 Natural sources: None.
 Don’t stress about trying boost your DAA intake its not worth the effort or time.

-Natural sources: Since the herbs is extremely rare to purchase.
+Natural sources: Since the herbs are extremely rare to purchase.
 The most reliable Korean red ginseng product is Auragin: Authentic Korean Red Ginseng which contains 8% geneoside strength.

 3: Fenugreek: In one Australian study, Fenugreek was shown to help normalize testosterone levels within the body.
 Fenugreek is a great source magnesium, iron, copper and vitamin B.